troyfigiel/monorepo/README.md

 # TODOs

+Cleanly separate the different parts of my home configuration.
+Picom, i3, polybar, etc. all belong under the overarching desktop setup, whereas syncthing or vscode fall under a different umbrella.

 How cleanly separated are home-manager and NixOS?
 I should have a look by setting up a VM with e.g. Ubuntu and then installing home-manager and my home.

 In the future it could be worthwhile to have a separate folder containing my .emacs.d.
 Right now it is part of my home, but if I want to use my Emacs config on a different machine that does not run NixOS or home-manager, I could still do it.
 Something to think about.